umfy/sanguine-oasis/posts/8-equipment.md

 ## Defense
 ### Armor

-The armor gives bonus to defense roll.
+The armor provides the damage mitigation.

 0 - naked
 1 - clothing